zlatnaspirala/matrix-engine-wgpu/readme.md

 ### Usage Note

-> You may use, modify, and even sell your project with this code — just keep this notice and any included references in place.
+You may use, modify, and sell projects based on this code — just keep this notice and included references intact.

 ---